Workday/prism-python/README.md

 Workday Prism Analytics REST APIs use OAuth authentication and the Workday configurable security model to authorize Workday Prism Analytics operations in end-user applications.
-The Workday Prism REST APIs act on behalf of the a Workday user using the client.
+The Workday Prism REST APIs act on behalf of a Workday user using the client.
 The user's security profile affects the REST API access to Workday resources.